dsrw/enu/README.md

 - Drawing outside the visible area now works properly.
 - Better voxel highlighting.
 Each object gets its own materials.
 - Deleting the last block in an object deletes the builder.
+- "Hole" support.
+If you delete blocks from a scripted build, they'll stay deleted during future runs.
+Fill them in with their proper blocks (or set `overwrite = true` in your script) and the hole will be forgotten on the next run.
 - CC0 space skybox from
   https://www.reddit.com/r/blender/comments/3ebzwz/free_space_hdrs_1/